ADAidan/Anime_Finder/README.md

 # Anime_Finder
-a Chrome extension that uses the AniAPI to link an anime from a screenshot
+A Chrome extension that will use the AniAPI to link an anime from a screenshot